concerning classical Navier-Stokes solutions

 Baseline: the "what?"

 Quote (C. Fefferman): "Standard methods from PDE appear inadequate to settle the problem.
 Instead, we probably need some deep, new ideas"

 The NSE are formulated as initial value problem for the unknown functions (u, p), where there is no initial value given/required for the pressure p.
 In a PDE lecture, just by voting of the present students, this would be classified as a not well-posed problem.
 The basic idea is, that there is a chance for an appropriate initial value of the pressure p in a less regular Hilbert space environment, which enables a well-posed NSE formulation.

-From a Galerkin approximantion method perspective addressing the non-regular behavior of the N-S-E solution(s) at zero and blow-up time go in line with local convergence analysis for non-linear parabolic equations with reduced regularity of the intial value functions and/or not fulfilled compatibility conditions.
-The transformation fo the free boundary Stefan problem to a fixed boundary Problem is the simplest model problem for such situations, which still has open questions, as well.
+From a Galerkin approximantion method perspective addressing the non-regular behavior of the N-S-E solution(s) at zero and blow-up time go in line with local convergence analysis for non-linear parabolic equations with reduced regularity of the intial value function and/or not fulfilled compatibility conditions.
+The transformation of the (one dimensional) free boundary Stefan problem to a (non-linear) fixed boundary value equation provides the simplest model problem for such situations, which still has open questions, as well.

-From a functional analysis perspective this goes in line with (hyper) singular integral operators, which corresponds to single / double layer potential, the tangential derivative of the single layer operator and the normal derivative of the double layer operator.
+From a functional analysis perspective the above goes in line with (hyper) singular integral operators, which correspond to single / double layer potential operator, the tangential derivative of the single layer operator and the normal derivative of the double layer operator.

-If the below proposed approach ("how") would become successfull, then the non-well-posedness of the N-S-E concerning a "strong solution" should become a straightforward standard functional analysis arguments.
+If the below proposed approach ("how") would become successfull, then the non-well-posedness of the N-S-E concerning the "strong solution" question could get a purely functional analysis answer.

 Objective : the "where?"